 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

-Christmas and New Year’s departures: Departures over these holiday periods may include some variations depending on holiday closures.
+For Christmas and New Year’s departures: Your itinerary over these holiday periods may include some variations depending on holiday closures.
 Alternative arrangements will be provided.

 Please note that this tour combines with other G Adventures tours.
 As such, the staff and some travel companions on your tour may have previously been traveling together with G Adventures, prior to Day 1 of your tour.
 Likewise, some staff and travel companions may be continuing together on another G Adventures tour, after your trip concludes.

 It is important to note that in Europe, all guiding is based around local guides all of whom are licensed to work only in a particular city.
 As such, our leaders are able to provide orientation walks which will show you the layout of each town and city as well as the location of local services such as post offices and laundromats, but are unable to legally share historical facts and figures in public places.

 In Europe it is very rare to find elevators in train stations, hotels or other public places.
 We use public transport on this trip, which means you will need to carry your luggage from platform to platform, in and out of trains and buses etc. and also possibly up several flights of stairs.
 You will also need to be able to stow your luggage safely on trains and buses.
 It is therefore essential that you pack light and bring luggage which is compact and lightweight, and which you can easily transport.
 The carrying of your luggage remains your responsibility at all times.

 Please note that if you wish to visit popular sites and want to avoid waiting in line for a long time (especially in high season May-September when it could be a question of hours!), it is advisable to reserve tickets in advance.
 There may be the possibility of arranging tickets on arrival on Day 1, with the help of your CEO, but availability cannot be guaranteed at such short notice.
 We recommend advanced ticket-purchase for the following sites and activities: